qiscus/qiscus-chat-sdk-flutter-sample/README.md

 # Qiscus Chat SDK Flutter Sample UI

 This repo is aimed to give an example on how to build a chat UI using Qiscus Chat SDK.
 Qiscus Chat Sample UI is built with full functionalities so that you can figure out the flow and main activities of common Chat apps.
-This sample app is built on top of Qiscus Chat SDK
+This sample app is built on top of Qiscus Chat SDK [docs](https://documentation.qiscus.com/chat-sdk-flutter/introduction)

 ## How to Run
+Make sure your environment match with the flutter requirement, you can check by running this code in your terminal:
+`flutter doctor`

+After that if you dont have any issue regarding the flutter, then you can run this sample by using this following code:
 `flutter run`

+## Screen shots
+You can see some of sample UI in this repository

 ## Getting Started with Flutter